 According to Gartner, Embedded analytics is a digital workplace capability where data analysis occurs within a user’s natural workflow, without the need to toggle to another application.

-With embedded analytics implementations, all critical information sources can now be accessed in one convenient place.
+With embedded analytics solutions, all critical information sources can now be accessed in one convenient place.
 For example, if you want to do more than just to see top-level KPI dashboards, you no longer need to switch over to a separate analytics tool or other sources to “fetch” that information or update charts and graphs.
 It can easily be done within your environment.
 This provides immediate time-savings that allow users to make important, more informed decisions more conveniently.

 # Visibility into what is happening- The main challenges that many companies face at one point or another is a lack of visibility into data.
 Previously there was Silos people do not have access to what they require when they need it.
 So, with the time organizations started putting more focus on visibility at the point of action.
 On the whole, companies need to leverage several systems in a centralized way to make sense of information and support better decision-making.

 With embedded analytics tools in place, data can be streamed to create real-time insights into what is happening.
 This includes areas like quality control, sales pipelines, account management, marketing campaigns, etc. Combining all the required data for business activities into a single platform leads to better overall visibility.
 It helps business users develop a better understanding of how their actions impact others’ activities or departments and quickly act on it.

 # Quick time to value- Traditional business intelligence looks at information monthly or weekly, and sometimes even daily.
-Embedded analytics not only enables organizations to improve it provides the insights needed to ensure better customer-focused initiatives.
+Embedded analytics companies not only enables to improve; it provides the insights needed to ensure better customer-focused initiatives.
 It also provides support for more effective customer service and overall operational efficiencies, leading to an obvious value associated with analytics adoption.

 One of the enterprises we serve was facing low user adoption on their Qlik Platform.
 Managers and CXO's didn’t have time to open/access their dashboards for their day to day use to take stock of the business operations.
 Our ready-to-use custom development portal - Accio Qlik, helped them a lot, as its biggest consumer was their sales team.
 They have integrated Accio in their CRM and they have started getting the analysis resulting in higher adoption in the next six months.

-It includes – incentives, targets, actuals, what are the key accounts to focus, where would they end up if they go with that velocity and more.
+It includes – incentives, targets, actuals, what are the key accounts to focus on, where would they end up if they go with that velocity and more.
 So, from here they’ve got the actual value which was truly high.

 Therefore, finding a meaningful way to manage the data has become a necessity, especially when it’s data that can help your organization or partners succeed.
 Embedded analytics improves user experience while increasing end-user adoption and growing revenue.

 It keeps users in the applications they use every day and puts valuable data in their hands that they can use to make decisions or glean insights quickly and easily.